 Days out with a difference

-Autumn is here and now is the time to get together with family and friends at National Trust places near you.
+What better way to discover winter's secrets than on foot.
+Now is the time to get together with family and friends at National Trust places near you.
 Kids can channel their energy into romping around beautiful gardens and parks, enjoying play areas and having a go at discovery and nature trails.
 Meanwhile you can indulge your many passions for rambling, gardens, music, crafts, good food and much more.

 Northern Ireland’s iconic World Heritage Site and Area of Outstanding Natural Beauty is home to a wealth of local history and legend.
 Explore the basalt stone columns left by volcanic eruptions 60 million years ago and see if you can spot the distinctive stone formations named the camel, the wishing chair, the granny and the organ.